IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 ### Volatile Properties
 New to LM 2.1 is an additonal property attribute 'volatile' which identifies a property as being a runtime modifiable property.

-A volatile property is one which the designer has actively identified as being modifiable for an instantiated, active assembly/resource without the need for ALM to _'reinstall'_ the assembly/resource.
+A volatile property is one which the designer has actively identified as being modifiable for an instantiated, active assembly/resource without the need for TNCO to _'reinstall'_ the assembly/resource.
 Rather, where the set of property changes to individual resources within an assembly, wholly consists of changes to the values of volatile properties, LM will execute a [Reconfigure operation](/user-guides/operations/manage-instances/) on those resources rather than follow the default resource 'reinstall' procedure which would otherwise be followed.

 It is important to note that while it can be identified as an attribute of a property at both the assembly and resource level it only meaning at the resource level.
 However it is good practice to flag properties as being volatile through the assembly hierarchy